 A sensing initiator or a sensing responder starts a sounding phase by transmitting a sounding PPDU type which is agreed upon during the session setup or control phase.

-An optional in-band measurement report phase may follow the sounding PPDU transmission.
+An optional measurement report phase may follow the sounding PPDU transmission.

 Sensing measurement report